fridaysystems/inventory-presser/readme.txt

 = 12.2.0 =
 * [Added] Adds a shortcode [invp_archive] that can be used by itself in a page to create a vehicle listing page.
 Designed to help users build archives if their themes can't be altered to disable excerpts in archives.
 * [Added] Adds a shortcode [invp_iframe] that replaces [iframe].
 All users of the responsive iframe shortcode should adjust their shortcodes.
+* [Changed] Changes the tested up to version number to 5.6.0.

 = 12.1.0 =
 * [Added] Upgrades the vehicle location sentence to add the lot's phone number.